 - Project Planner: this tool helps you plan out and progress through the stages of your research project.
 When you click on the link to the stage you are at it will give you a breakdown of the components of the stage, with links to further readings.

 - Which Stats Test: this tool helps you to narrow down the range of options for statistical testing though answering a series of questions, and help you decide on the most pertinent test for to use for your project.

 Take a look at the SAGE Research Methods website for further tools and information

 Are you finding that researching for your assignment takes ages?
 There’s just so many resources available in the library and you are spending valuable time trying to find the right ones.

 Wouldn’t it be such a great time-saver if all the databases and resources for your study area were in one, easily accessible place?

 Well, they are.
 Our discipline librarians have worked hard to compile all the databases and key information resources you’ll need for your subject area into one centralised area.
-Just go to the Borrowing and Resources library page, and select your subject area under Library guides.
+Check out their carefully curated Library Guides!